Coinbase Pro (GDAX) vs Coinbase

 The first thing you will need to do whether you wish to buy or sell is choose the trading pair.
 This essentially allows you to choose the cryptocurrency you wish to purchase and which fiat currency you wish to use to pay for the trade.
 Fiat currency is your traditional government backed currency such as the US dollars.
 You can also use Bitcoin to fund the purchases.

-The cyptocurrencies available for purchase on GDAX are currently Bitcoin (BTC), Litecoin LTC, Bitcoin Cash (BCH) and Ethereum (ETH).
+The cyptocurrencies available for purchase on Coinbase Pro are currently Bitcoin (BTC), Litecoin (LTC), Bitcoin Cash (BCH) and Ethereum (ETH).
 If you wish to buy other cryptocurrencies not listed here you would need to use an exchange such as Binance.
 The trading pairs available will depend on your region and you will generally want to select your local currency.
 For example in the USA you would want to select Dollars and in Europe you would wish to select Euros.
 Let’s look at some example pairings.

 US Trading Pairs